sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 that share the same thread.

-Go has Goroutines, and they share a single thread, so remember to call GoSched() if what you're doing takes a long time (which depends on what?).
-Think about it, you are writing code that needs to cooperative and understand the machine it is running on.
+Go has Goroutines, and they share a single thread, so remember to call GoSched() if what you're doing takes a long time?
+Think about it, you are writing code that needs to be cooperative and understand the machine it is running on.
 That's why Go is really great for 'close-to-the-metal' programs.

 I don't want to be close-to-the-metal, I want to be close-to-my-logic.

 # What if Processes Were Not Expensive?